-Alan, a well trained chef who specializes in the bounty of foraged foods, is available for consulting also.
+Alan, a well-trained chef who specializes in the bounty of foraged foods, is available for consulting also.
 Fill out the form below to inquire.

-Tastemade – Foraged+Found
+Alan Bergo: Tastemade – Foraged+Found

-Alan Bergo on the Today Show (2021)
+Alan Bergo: Today Show

 Alan’s segment is the latter half of a story on Blue Zones.
 Click to view the full Today Show video.

 “Alan is my Yoda.
 He taught me everything I know about the kitchen, and the wild.”

 – Samuel Thayer, Founder of Foragers Harvest and Wildwood Products.
 Author of The Forager’s Harvest, Nature’s Garden, and Incredible Wild Edibles

 “When the Minnesota Department of Health and Minnesota Department of Agriculture asked me to sit on a task force to help author the statewide certification class for wild mushroom foragers, sellers and buyers, my first call after accepting that appointment was to Alan.
 I asked him to join me on the task force since I felt his superior knowledge would be valuable to the process.
-He didn’t disappoint.” – Chef Leonard P. Russo seven-time James Beard Nominee and Former Executive Chef/Owner of Heartland Restaurant, St Paul, MN Author of Heartland: Farm Forward Dishes from the Great Midwest
+He didn’t disappoint.”

-Alan Bergo is the Forager Chef, a leading authority on culinary uses of mushrooms and plants.
+James Beard Award Winner, (2022), Alan Bergo, is the Forager Chef, a leading authority on culinary uses of mushrooms and plants.
 Thousands follow his work at Forager | Chef – a website dedicated to wild food seasonal cooking and kitchen industry life – for tips on how to maximize what is available to us via the woods (and our backyards, too).
 The website started as a journal and evolved into a mycelium-like network of wild food authorities and mushroom hunters from around the world.

 A Midwestern native, Alan worked for 10 years under Italian chefs and then served as sous chef to Lenny Russo at St. Paul’s 7-time James Beard nominee Heartland.
 He led two restaurants as executive chef of the Salt Cellar and then at farm to table cornerstone Lucia’s in Minneapolis, Minnesota.
 He is a consultant on everything from foraging for unique restaurant menus to how mushrooms can be used for wild things like grain-free starch fabrication and even as a condiment.